 What are Landing Page Hashes?

 Now let’s look into landing page hashes.
 In general, a hash function takes some input to calculate a unique hash value of some fixed size from it.
 In the case of Landing Page hashes, this input basically is the content of a certain web page, or a unique ID for each item on the page.
 It does not matter — neither for Google’s crawler, nor for the hash function — how the single items are sorted on each page.

 How do you use this knowledge?

 If the number of your pages to compare is limited – for example in the case of category results or list pages – you can resort to out-of-the-box tools calculating page similarities.
 For instance, if you are concerned about two shop categories overlapping, you can use Small SEO Tool’s Page Comparison.
 Simply copy-and-paste your URLs to compare, and receive a similarity score.
 For example, if there is a lot of similarity, you can now readjust your categories to reduce the overlap and thus improve SEO.

 If the number of your pages is too large for these tools to handle, you (or your developer) will have to set up a hash comparison manually in your website’s backend.
-There, comparing landing page hashes represents a relatively simple, quick and scalable way to automatically check how similar each of your pages are to all the others – which would otherwise take an eternity for large platforms consisting of hundreds or thousands of pages.
+There, comparing landing page hashes represents a relatively simple, quick and scalable way to automatically check how similar each of your pages is to all the others – which would otherwise take an eternity for large platforms consisting of hundreds or thousands of pages.

 This can be done the following way: